durveshshah/Emotion-Detection-System/README.md

 # Usage
 ## Data Training
-The `FERC- 2013` dataset is located in the model folder.
-To train the data you can just run Emotion_trainer.py and the program will run upto 20 epochs.
+The `FERC- 2013` dataset can be downloaded from Kaggle (Link given above).
+To train the data you can just run Model_trainer.py and the program will run upto 20 epochs.
 You may change the number of epochs to adjust accuracy.
 After training the model a model file will be saved naming `model.h5`.

+`Create a folder data and extract the contents of the archive you downloaded from kaggle into that data folder.`

 ## Data Loading and Predictions
 To predict the emotions run Load_model.py.
 As soon as you load the model, it will start the webcam and starts predicting your emotions.
 The accuracy is 65 % in 20 epochs.
 It is a `4-layer Convolutional Neural Network`.
 To draw the box around the face, you will need to Haar-Cascade.
 I have included `haarcascade_frontalface_default.xml` file that is used in Load_model.py